suikan4github/study-rust-hanzi/README.md

 #### Show specific pinyin by Tone

-With the `<pinin>` argument, you can filter results to show characters for a specific pinyin pronunciation, grouped by tone.
+With the `[PINYIN]` argument, you can filter results to show characters for a specific pinyin pronunciation, grouped by tone.

 **Options:**